Kevin Callahan (born November 10, 1958) is an American guitarist and composer.

 After graduating, and moving from Boston to Seattle in 1983, Kevin was inspired by classical guitar and began a nine-month intensive study of the instrument with Gary Bissiri, a masterful guitarist who taught him about tone production and classical guitar technique.
 Kevin and Gary eventually collaborated on writing music software and remain great friends to this day.

 While Callahan continued to play jazz and fusion in the early 80’s, he eventually focused his energies on classical music.
 In 1990, he developed a close friendship with the Grammy Award winning duo, Sergio and Odair Assad.
 The brothers strongly encouraged him to compose for classical guitar.
-Callahan’s first piece was “The River Bed”, the middle movement from the suite “Three River Moments”published by Henry Lemoine Editions.
+Callahan’s first piece was “The River Bed” written for Badi Assad, the middle movement from the suite “Three River Moments”published by Henry Lemoine Editions.
 Over the years, Kevin’s compositions for guitar, such as “The Red Fantasy” (written for and premiered by Odair Assad on his “El Caminante” CD by GHA Records) and published by Doberman Editions, appear regularly in international guitar competitions and festivals.
-Kevin Callahan has composed for many artists including Odair Assad, Irina Kulikova, Elizabeth CD Brown, Artyom Dervoed, the Los Angeles Guitar Quartet, the Alki Guitar Trio, Badi Assad, the Aaron Shearer Foundation and others.
+Kevin has composed for many artists including Odair Assad, Irina Kulikova, Elizabeth CD Brown, Artyom Dervoed, the Los Angeles Guitar Quartet, the Alki Guitar Trio, Badi Assad, the Aaron Shearer Foundation and others.
 In the summer 2017 issue of Classical Guitar Magazine, Grammy Award winner Sergio Assad chose Kevin’s composition, “The Possessed”, written for Artyom Dervoed, as one of the top five pieces every guitarist should be playing.
 His most recent compositions include “Three White Geese”, a commission by the Aaron Shearer Foundation for 40 guitars plus electric bass written to commemorate Aaron Shearer’s birth and world-premiered at Carnegie Hall June, 23, 2019, and “Alki Point” for the Los Angeles Guitar Quartet, premiered July 12, 2019 in Saltillo, Mexico, "The Whisky Tales" commissioned by Stephanie Jones, "Moving Pictures" commissioned by Irina Kulikova, "The Myth of Persephone"with Xavier Jara as soloist, Laura Boswell and Lexi McGraw on vocals, Brandon Walker on bass, commissioned by Aaron Shearer Foundation and the United States Guitar Orchestra conducted by Kami Rowan.

 Kevin is also one of the Northwest’s most highly regarded music instructors whose roster has included many of the region’s top professionals, from classical guitar competition winners to rock stars Stone Gossard of Pearl Jam, Roger Fisher of Heart, Skyler Skjelset of the Fleet Foxes.
 A multi-dimensional musician with skills in numerous styles including classical, jazz, rock, fusion, blues, pop and folk, Kevin has performed or recorded with groups ranging from the Seattle Symphony to Grammy nominated Dave Koz, Seattle Guitar Quartet, Seattle Guitar Trio, Arnold McCuller of the James Taylor Band, Greg Adams of Tower of Power, Roger Fisher of Heart, Clarice Assad, the Assad Brothers,and more.